alexnorell/website/content/post/2024-ski-season/index.md

 {{< image-gallery images="images/2024-04-02_alyeska_ak.webp|The Ocean - Alyeska|View from Alyeska,images/2024-04-05_timberline_or.webp|All the skis|View from Timberline" >}}

 {{< expandable-box title="April 1 - Alyeska, AK" vert="11,601ft" >}}
 More amazing snow.
-A lot less visibilty.
+A lot less visibility.
 Mainly lapped Glacier bowl for the faster lap times than the Tram.
 {{< /expandable-box >}}

 {{< expandable-box title="April 2 - Alyeska, AK" vert="30,141ft" >}}